Robin Trower Live

 Robin Trower Live is a live album by Robin Trower.
 Recorded at the Stockholm Concert Hall in Sweden on 3 February 1975 for the Swedish Broadcasting Corporation, it was released on vinyl in 1976, and re-released on CD in 1990, 2000, and 2004.

-The album peaked at #10 the US Billboard 200.
+The album peaked at No. 10 the US Billboard 200.
 In an interview with Guitar Player in May 2006, Trower explained that the band was not aware the show was being taped, thinking they were playing for a radio broadcast only.
 Hence, he says, "We were loose and uninhibited, and we played one of our best shows."